bencebeky/spotrod/README.md

-# spotrod: A semi-analytic model for transits of spotted stars
+# spotrod: transit lightcurves of spotted stars

-## Contents

 This repository contains `spotrod`, a semi-analytic model to calculate lightcurves of planetary transits of spotted stars.
 The model is implemented in